-Although the user experience should be the main priority for any business when developing their website, there are numerous sites which still fail to consider the concepts of usability and have issues which cause inconvenience to the user and their experience on (and of) the site.
+Although improving website usability & engagement should be a priority for any business, many sites have issues that cause inconvenience to the user and their experience on (and of) the site.

-Here are seven essential tips that you can take to improve the usability of your website:
+Here are seven essential tips that you can take to improve usability on your website:

 1. Reduce page loading times